Andean cock-of-the-rock: Description

 The Andean cock-of-the-rock is a large passerine, approximately 32 cm long and weighing around 265 g, although males are somewhat larger and the heaviest specimens can reach 300 g.
 The bird is one of many bird species to exhibit marked sexual dimorphism.
 The male has a large disk-like crest and brilliant scarlet or orange plumage.
 He has a black tail and wings, and pale greyish scapulars.
 The female is significantly drabber and browner than the male and has a less prominent crest.
-The bill is yellowish in the male, and dark with a small yellow tip in the female.
-Depending on gender and subspecies there are significant variations in the color of the iris, ranging from red over orange and yellow to bluish-white in the male, and whitish over reddish to brown in the female.
-In addition to the display calls described in the breeding section below, foraging birds give a loud querulous “tank?” when disturbed or in flight.
+The bill is yellowish in the male and dark with a small yellow tip in the female.
+Depending on sex and subspecies there are significant variations in the color of the iris, ranging from red over orange and yellow to bluish-white in the male, and whitish over reddish to brown in the female.
+In addition to the display calls described in the breeding section below, foraging birds give a loud querulous "tank?" when disturbed or in flight.

 Distribution and habitat

-The Andean cock-of-the-rock is distributed in cloud forests of the Andes.
-It lives in a large range of about 260000 km2 across Venezuela, Colombia, Ecuador, Perú, and Bolivia, mostly in ravines and forested streams in montane areas at 500 to 2400 m elevation.
-It typically stays in the lower and middle forest levels, but will range higher in fruiting trees and will sometimes enter and cross clearings.
+The Andean cock-of-the-rock is distributed in the cloud forests of the Andes.
+It lives in a large range of about 260000 km2 across Venezuela, Colombia, Ecuador, Peru, and Bolivia, mostly in ravines and forested streams in montane areas at 500 to 2400 m elevation.
+It typically stays in the lower and middle forest levels but will range higher in fruiting trees and will sometimes enter and cross clearings.
 It is generally shy and inconspicuous, often seen only briefly after being flushed out or while swiftly flying down a valley.

-R. p. aequatorialis is the most widespread subspecies, ranging across the Andes of East Colombia to West Venezuela, East Ecuador and East Peru.
+R. p. aequatorialis is the most widespread subspecies, ranging across the Andes of East Colombia to West Venezuela, East Ecuador, and East Peru.
 The nominate subspecies, R. p. peruvianus has a small range stretching only through the Andes of Central Peru.
 R. p. sanguinolentus ranges throughout the Andes in West Colombia to Northwest Ecuador.
 The subspecies R. p. saturatus has a range across Southeast Peru and West Bolivia.

 Behavior

 Food and feeding

 The diet consists mainly of fruit and insects, although small reptiles and frogs have been recorded.
 The fruits consumed are often from the plant families Lauraceae, Annonaceae, and Rubiaceae, although a few other plant families have also been reported in their diet.
 They are one of many species recorded following army ants.
-They occasionally will eat high protein fruits, but they prefer to eat the other fruits on their menu.
+They occasionally will eat high-protein fruits, but they prefer to eat the other fruits on their menu.